CGPath/VFR/README.md

 4. Watch video instruction how to use this script

-For Maya 2016 and old: copy VFR_old.py and use command:
+For Maya 2016 and old:
+copy VFR_old.py and use command
 ```python
 import VFR_old as vfr
 reload(vfr)